Now For Your Questions...

 Yes.
-You can have one group of visitors on one occasion join us for a meal at camp if you approve it with an administrator.
+You can have visitors stop by for a quick hello and they may join us for one meal at camp if you approve it with an administrator.
+Visitors cannot stay overnight at camp.
 We suggest having any friends or family visit during mid-summer break if you want to spend more time with them.

 We have a laundry person who does laundry on a regular basis.
 Laundry is typically collected when you return from trips and returned the following day once it is completed.
 Your laundry will be done with camper laundry.
 Otherwise, you may do your own laundry on time off.